Making Event Study Plots Honest: A Functional Data Approach to Causal Inference: Theory and Methods

 In a sense, Assumption III (Overlap) is less contentious, as the presence of comparable treated and control units is mostly a prerequisite for attempting causal inference in the first place.
 However, violations of Assumption I (No Anticipation) and/or Assumption II (Parallel Trends) are more problematic, since estimating the DiD parameter $\beta(t)$ under such violations results in a biased estimate of the causal ATT parameter $\theta_{ATT}(t)$, leading to invalid inference and potentially harmful conclusions.

-Assumption I (No Anticipation) and Assumption II (Parallel Trends) are generally not testable using post-treatment data, $t \in (0, T_{post}]$.
-However, a key strength of event study plots (Figure \ref{fig:ESP}) is that they allow for an assessment of the plausibility of these two assumptions using the pre-treatment data, $t \in [-T_{pre}, 0]$.
-If the two assumptions hold, we expect $\beta(t) = \theta_{ATT}(t) = 0$ for $t \in [-T_{pre}, 0]$.
-Thus, when pre-treatment confidence intervals are narrow and include zero, we often interpret it as a support for the validity of these two assumptions—though it does not guarantee them to hold at the post-treatment period.
+Assumption I (No Anticipation) and Assumption II (Parallel Trends) are generally not testable using post-treatment data, $t \in [0, T_{post}]$.
+However, a key strength of event study plots (Figure \ref{fig:ESP}) is that they allow for an assessment of the plausibility of these two assumptions using the pre-treatment data, $t \in [-T_{pre}, -1]$.
+If the two assumptions hold, we expect $\beta(t) = \theta_{ATT}(t) = 0$ for $t \in [-T_{pre}, -1]$.
+Consequently, when the pre-treatment confidence intervals in a conventional event-study plot include zero, as in Figure \ref{fig:ESP}, researchers often interpret this as evidence supporting these identifying assumptions.
+Such an interpretation, however, is statistically invalid.
+It constitutes an \emph{argument from ignorance}: failing to reject the null hypothesis of no pre-treatment effects does not provide evidence that the identifying assumptions hold.
+In Section \ref{sec:validation}, we overcome this limitation by replacing classical null hypothesis significance testing with equivalence testing, which enables a statistically rigorous assessment of the plausibility of the parallel trends and no-anticipation assumptions in the pre-treatment period.

 Assumption I (No Anticipation) is violated when treated units ($D_i = 1$) begin responding to the treatment before its formal implementation---a phenomenon known as treatment anticipation.
-Let $t_A \in [-T_{pre}, 0]$ denote the time point after which treated units start responding.
-Assumption I holds if $t_A = 0$, meaning treated units react only once the treatment is applied.
-If instead $t_A < 0$, Assumption I is then violated, as treated units respond in advance.
+Let $t_A \in [-T_{pre}, -1]$ denote the time point after which treated units start responding.
+Assumption I holds if $t_A = -1$, corresponding to the last observed pre-treatment period.
+If instead $t_A < -1$, Assumption I is then violated, as treated units exhibit anticipatory responses prior to the last observed pre-treatment period.
 This bias is identifiable by the estimable DiD parameter $\beta(t)$ for any time point $t$ in the pre-anticipation period, $t \in [-T_{pre}, t_A]$, where $\theta_{ATT}(t) = 0$, and thus,

 Assumption II (Parallel Trends) is violated when, in the absence of treatment, treated units ($D_i = 1$) would have followed a different trend from control units ($D_i = 0$) during the post-treatment period.
-This bias is likewise identifiable by estimating the DiD parameter $\beta(t)$ for time points in the pre-treatment period, $t \in [-T_{pre}, 0]$, where $\theta_{ATT}(t) = 0$, and thus,
+This bias is likewise identifiable by estimating the DiD parameter $\beta(t)$ for time points in the pre-treatment period, $t \in [-T_{pre}, -1]$, where $\theta_{ATT}(t) = 0$, and thus,

 If both assumptions, Assumption I (No Anticipation) and Assumption II (Parallel Trends), are violated, we can identify the resulting joint bias by estimating the DiD parameter $\beta(t)$ for time points in the pre-anticipation period,